isomerpages/moh-upec/index.md

   - infobar:
       title: Medical Operations and Oversight
       id: infobar
-      description: Coordination of PEC resources, partners to improve OHCA survival and EMS demand
+      description: Coordination of PEC resources and partners to improve OHCA survival and EMS demand
       button: Learn More
       url: our-work/medical-operations-and-oversight/medicaloperationsandoversight/